priyanshunayak05/priyanshunayak05/README.md

 **Software Development Intern – Opkey, Noida**
 📅 May 2025 – July 2025
-- Integrated Retrieval-Augmented Generation (RAG) using open-source LLMs for querying PDFs, Excel, and text files
+- Engineered REST API integrations using Python to process workflow execution data and automate data retrieval.
-- Built a secure chatbot using FastAPI with JWT authentication and role-based access control
+- Designed secure GET/POST API calls with authentication, handling complex JSON parsing and data extraction.
-- Developed backend APIs with JSON data processing and SQLAlchemy-based database handling
+- Deployed applications on Linux (NGINX) with CI/CD pipelines, reducing deployment effort by 75%.
-- Collaborated in agile sprints with on-site cross-functional teams
+- Recognized for performance and awarded certificate in Opkey Internship Competition.

 ---

 ## 🛠 Technical Skills

 ### 🖥️ Back-End Development
-- Skilled in developing secure, scalable server-side applications using **FastAPI** and **WebSocket**
+- Skilled in developing secure, scalable server-side applications using **FastAPI**
 - Experience with **RESTful APIs**, **JWT-based authentication**, and **role-based access control**
-- Proficient in backend database handling using **SQLAlchemy**, **MySQL**, **Oracle LiveSQL**, and **Redis**
+- Proficient in backend database handling using **SQLAlchemy**, **MySQL**  and **Redis**
 - Hands-on with containerization tools like **Docker**

 ### 🤖 Machine Learning & AI